Compare investment property home loan rates

 The best way to minimise your CGT is to keep accurate records so you can claim for more in your cost base.
 Any capital costs you incur would be added to your cost base, which will substantially lessen the capital gains taxable.

-Furthermore, you must maintain ownership of the investment property for at least one year to automatically get a 50% discount.
+Furthermore, if you maintain ownership of the investment property for at least 12 months prior to selling, you'll automatically receive a 50% discount on capital gains tax.

-One of the biggest upsides of an investment property is having a steady flow of passive income in the form of rent.
-In many cases, an investment property pays for itself, as rental income can be used to settle mortgage payments and other expenses.
+One of the biggest upsides of property investing is the steady flow of passive income it can provide, in the form of rental income.
+In many cases, particularly in the later-stages of long-term investments, an investment property can pay for itself, as rental income can be used to settle mortgage payments and other expenses.

 Property investors can also take advantage of tax benefits, allowing them to maximise their returns.

-Overall, investing in property is a long-term investment strategy — as time goes, you would be able to improve your cash flow and build enough funds to expand your portfolio.
+Overall, investing in property is a long-term investment strategy.
+As time goes, an investor might be able to improve their cash flow and build the funds needed to expand their portfolio.

-However, the biggest drawback of investing in property is its high entry cost — a mortgage deposit can cause thousands of dollars.
+However, the biggest drawback of investing in property is its high entry cost.
+A mortgage deposit can cost thousands of dollars, and other trading costs include stamp duty and legal fees.

-Furthermore, property is not as liquid as other asset classes like stocks — it will take a longer time to sell it if you need quick access to cash.
+Furthermore, property is not as liquid as other asset classes like stocks.
+It can take a long time to sell property, which can be detrimental to an investor who needs quick access to cash.

 Investment Home Loan Guides